Sunday, September 22, 2024

 Our 7.5 hour tour and Fjord cruise begins.

-Our tour started with a drive through the city center where Chris, our guide, pointed out historical landmarks such as Constitution Square (our hotel faces it), Parliament building (adjacent to our hotel), City Hall (where the Nobel Peace Prize is awarded), The National Theatre (founded by Ibsen), and the center of the old town where King Kristian IV founded modern Oslo in 1624 [more about that in a caption on the next post].
+Our tour started with a drive through the city center where Chris, our guide, pointed out historical landmarks such as Constitution Square (our hotel faces it), Parliament building (adjacent to our hotel), City Hall (where the Nobel Peace Prize is awarded and about two blocks from our hotel), The National Theatre (founded by Ibsen and less than a block from our hotel), and the center of the old town where King Kristian IV founded modern Oslo in 1624 [more about that in a caption on the next post].
 You can read more about Oslo's history (going back to the Viking Age1040) here if so inclined.

-Our drive around the city center complete bus driver headed to our first destination— Holmenkollen Ski Jump.
+Our drive around the city center completed our bus driver headed to our first destination— Holmenkollen Ski Jump.

 Ski jump runs over this cafe and museum.